Jabolek/yext-php-v2/docs/Api/AnalyticsApi.md

 $api_instance = new Yext\Client\Api\AnalyticsApi();
 $account_id = "account_id_example"; // string |
 $v = "20161012"; // string | A date in `YYYYMMDD` format.
 $async = true; // bool | Defaults to false.
 When true, the report’s ID will be returned immediately and the report results can be fetched later.
-When false, the report results will be returned immediately, but an error may occur if the data requested is too large
+When false, the report results will be returned immediately, but an error may occur if the data requested is too large.
 $callback = "callback_example"; // string | Optional.
 When async=true and callback is specified, the provided URL will be called when the report is ready.
-The URL must of of the form:       POST https://[your domain]/[your path]  It must accept the following parameters:      id:     (int)     - The ID of the report that is ready      status: (string)  - one of [DONE, FAILED]      url:    (string)  - When status=DONE, contains the URL to download the report data as a text file.
+The URL must be of the form:       POST https://[your domain]/[your path]  It must accept the following parameters:      id:     (int)     - The ID of the report that is ready      status: (string)  - one of [DONE, FAILED]      url:    (string)  - When status=DONE, contains the URL to download the report data as a text file.
 $body = new \Yext\Client\Model\CreateReportRequestBody(); // \Yext\Client\Model\CreateReportRequestBody | JSON object containing any filters to be applied to the report

 try {